ministryofjustice/hmpps-spring-boot-sqs/README.md

 When `provider=localstack` the queues are created in LocalStack as soon as the `AmazonSQS` beans are created.
 By using random queue names we can ensure that if Spring loads a new context during integration testing then the new context gets new queues which cannot interfere with tests from another context.

 If you need to know the actual queue names used you can find them in the Spring logs.
+You can also see them in LocalStack with command:

+`AWS_ACCESS_KEY_ID=foobar AWS_SECRET_ACCESS_KEY=foobar aws --endpoint-url=http://localhost:4566 --region=eu-west-2 sqs list-queues`

 ### Queue Health